natescherer/ChangelogManagement/README.md

 ## Building

 Building is unnecessary, per se.
-The provided build script generates documentation files and metadata for release/publishing.
+The provided build YAML generates documentation files and metadata, then does the actual releasing and publishing.
 If modifying locally, you can simply use the updated .psd1/.psm1 files without running a build process.

 ## Authors